OSGeo/gdal/gdal/doc/source/programs/gdaltindex.rst

     gdaltindex doq_index.shp doq/*.tif

-- Perform the same command as before, but now we create a GeoPacakge instead of a Shapefile.
+- Perform the same command as before, but now we create a GeoPackage instead of a Shapefile.

 ::